High School Completion for International Students

 - Recommended: have completed at least 9th grade (or equivalent in home country)

 Once you complete an Associate’s degree at Cascadia College, you will also receive

 Washington State High school diploma.

-Due to the COVID-19 pandemic, our office is closed for in-person visits, and staff are working from home to provide all international student services.
+Due to the COVID-19 pandemic, our staff are working part from home and part in-person to provide all international student services.
+Our office is open for in-person services Mondays through Thursdays from 8:30am – 4:00pm.
+Fridays we are available online only.
+All drop-in advising is offered via Zoom or phone only.
 To schedule an appointment with an international student advisor, please email them directly (contact info below) or come to our daily drop-in Zoom advising hours: